 The IRB must review and approve all recruitment methods and materials used to describe a research study to potential subjects.
 All recruitment materials must have IRB approval prior to their use.
 Investigators should select all items that may be used for recruiting subjects in Section VII.D and attach all related materials to be used for recruitment to the HawkIRB application.

-11.A.i Partial Waiver of HIPAA Authorization for recruitment purposes
+11.A.i Granting a Partial Waiver of HIPAA Authorization and a waiver of consent for recruitment purposes

 The full board or IRB Chair can determine that a study qualifies for a partial waiver or a full waiver of HIPAA authorization.
 The IRB can grant a partial waiver to allow for limited information to be collected from the medical record.
 For example, a partial waiver must be granted in order to collect eligibility information about potential subjects from the medical record such as whether a person or persons have a specific disease.
 One situation in which the IRB might grant a full waiver of HIPAA authorization is for a medical record review study that has a waiver of consent.